Stoney Creek, Ontario

 The community of Stoney Creek is located on the south shore of western Lake Ontario, east of downtown Hamilton, into which feed the watercourses of Stoney Creek as well as several other minor streams.
 The historic area, known as the "Old Town", is below the Niagara Escarpment.

 Stoney Creek experienced an increase in residential growth, particularly in the lower city in the 1970s and 1980s, and in the west mountain in the 1990s and 2000s, but most of the land mass of Stoney Creek remains agricultural.
 The communities of Elfrida, Fruitland, Tapleytown, Tweedside, Vinemount, and Winona serve as distinct reminders of the agricultural legacy of Stoney Creek and Saltfleet Township.

 History

-Stoney Creek was first inhabited by Canadian First Nations and later explored by French-Canadian fur traders before the area was settled by Loyalists fleeing the American Revolution in the late 1700s.
+Stoney Creek was explored by French-Canadian fur traders before the area was settled by Loyalists fleeing the American Revolution in the late 1700s.
 The name 'Stoney Creek' is derived from the area's central watercourse, Stoney Creek, which runs from the Devil's Punchbowl, in the Niagara Escarpment, to Lake Ontario.
 It is often taken for granted the 'Stoney Creek' is a description of the creek's rockiness although some evidence suggests the name comes from an early settler Edmund Stoney.
+Others say that it refers to a type of 'Stoney' flour that was produced by the stone mills in the area at the time.

-On 6 June 1813 the settlement garnered some notability during the War of 1812 as the site of the eponymous battle.
+On June 6, 1813, the settlement garnered some notability during the War of 1812 as the site of the eponymous battle.
 After being informed of American troop movements by Billy Green, a local hero and the namesake of Billy Green elementary school, British forces overwhelmed the Americans in a surprise night attack.

+The Village of Stoney Creek became part of Saltfleet Township upon the latter's establishment in 1791, and was later designated a town in 1974, as part of the Regional Municipality of Hamilton–Wentworth.
+In 1984 it obtained city status, and on January 1, 2001, it was amalgamated into the City of Hamilton.